Kiri-Discord/kiri-docs/src/pages/index.md

 🛠️ Help
 --------

 Simply run `k!help` (or your prefix) to display the full paginated help page!
-To make it easier for you, check out [this page](docs/) to get my detailed help!
+To make it easier for you, check out this page (work in progress) to get my detailed help!